elastic/apm-pipeline-library/.github/actions/workflow-run/README.md

 ### Configuration

-Given the `PAT_TOKEN` GitHub secret when a merge happens in the `main` branch then trigger a `deploy-my-kibana` GitHub event workflow in the repository `my-org/acme`:
+Given the repository_dispatcher wokflow called `deploy my kibana` And the `PAT_TOKEN` GitHub secret
+When a merge happens in the `main` branch
+Then it triggers a `deploy-my-kibana` GitHub event workflow in the repository `my-org/acme`:

 ```yaml
 ---